-When (and only when) your cup/bottle is is completely moisture-free, can you use it to mix a shake.
+When (and only when) your cup/bottle is completely moisture-free, you can use it to mix a shake.

 This is especially important if you are using a protein shaker.
 That’s because the lids often have nooks and crevices which attract water droplets.